Getting Consumers to Care: An Interdisciplinary Approach to Urban Bushmeat Demand in Congo

 Urbanization is rapidly changing the face of the African continent.
 While only one in 10 people lived in urban areas in 1900, almost half of all sub-Saharan inhabitants now live in towns and cities.
 The growing Central African urban bushmeat problem is a direct result of this population shift from rural areas to urban centers and the consumer choices people are making.
 The Wildlife Conservation Society, and its partners, Endangered Species International, Renatura, and YoYo Communications, are conducting a two-year, U.S. Fish and Wildlife Service-funded pilot project to identify the key drivers behind urban bushmeat consumption in Pointe Noire, Republic of Congo, a city of approximately 1 million located on the Atlantic coast about 100 miles north of the mouth of the Congo River and 60 miles south of Conkouati-Douli National Park.

 The goal of this project is to reduce the hunting threat to wildlife populations around nearby protected areas by developing an approach that raises societal awareness, builds constituencies and support, and uses a first-of-its-kind mass media behavior change campaign to reduce the level of bushmeat consumption.
-The speakers of this ABCG seminar will describe the interdisciplinary framework of the project and present preliminary criminology, social, and market research results which will be used to develop the campaign.
+The speakers of this ABCG seminar on October 11, 2016 describe the interdisciplinary framework of the project and present preliminary criminology, social, and market research results which will be used to develop the campaign.

 Dr. Michelle Wieland, Socio-economic Advisor, WCS Africa Program